 Few studies are found in the literature that report on the use of KS as a crop fungicide, thus, information regarding its persistence or that of its by-products in the environment resulting from this use is limited.
 No studies on KS used to control the target organism identified on the petitioned product's label were found to expound on its potential effects on soil microbial communities.
 (TR 467-470).
+One public commenter mentioned, "the petition does not provide sufficient information for the evaluation of Potassium sorbate against some of the required evaluation criteria: Potassium sorbate is used as a preservative in processing, raising the issue of potential for impacts on soil microbes.
+However, the petition presents speculation instead of providing clear information about the mechanisms and levels of Potassium sorbate's impacts on soil microbes, stating, "Sorbic acid should inhibit the growth of soil bacteria and fungi."

 For crops: The TR mentions KS being tested for phytotoxicity in cotton in the 1970s.
-The treatments caused a reduction in the primary root elongation at three different concentrations and showed that the KS severely affected the dry weight of cotton seedling shoots and roots.
-(TR 606-608).
+The treatments caused a reduction in the primary root elongation at three different concentrations and showed that the KS severely affected the dry weight of cotton seedling shoots and roots (TR 606-608).
 The TR mentions that further field research is needed on any possible adverse effects that KS could have on the bacterial communities necessary for healthy soil and optimal microbe-plant interactions, as early testing demonstrated that KS addition slightly increased the pH of the soil and soil pH is essential in bacterial community structure and diversity (TR 618-620).

-For Livestock: The TR mentions that when KS was petitioned for use in livestock in 2002, one reviewer in the TAP stated that one should determine directly at what level KS, as an anti-bacterial, will interfere with ruminant metabolism.
+For Livestock: The TR mentions that when KS was petitioned in 2002 for use in livestock, one Technical Advisory Panel (TAP) reviewer stated that one should determine directly at what level KS, as an antibacterial, will interfere with ruminant metabolism.
 The TR noted that future research that identifies the concentrations of KS affecting the ruminant microbiome is needed (TR 633-637).